-- 1. Final Exam: will take place during the examination period at the end of the semester.
-Students should not make any specific arrangements to leave the city until the final exam date is posted.
-There is no substitution to a missing exam, so make sure that you write the exam at the scheduled time. - Team Project: The term project will be in the form of a research paper or a comprehensive survey paper.
-Software implementation is optional.
-The project is open to on any topic related to data mining but it has to be approved by the instructor.
-Every member should sign the Expectations of Originality form. - 3.
-Participation: attend all lectures.
+- 1. Final Exam: The final exam will take place during the examination period at the end of the semester.
+Students should not make any specific arrangements to leave the city until the official final exam date is posted.
+There is no substitution to a missing exam, so students should make sure that they are available to write the exam at the scheduled time. - 2.
+Project: The term project will require students to learn a data mining software called R (http://ww.rdatamining.com) and utilize R to conduct some data analysis.
+The scope and topic of the data analysis is open, but it has to be approved by the instructor.
+Having some basic programming knowledge will help understand R. A student may choose to work alone or with at most 1 partner.
+Every member should sign the Expectations of Originality form.